humboldt123/crypt-pvp/README.md

 ![Screenshot of sky ruins with shaders](https://i.imgur.com/To3ECEh.png)

+## Setup
+Run `chmod +x start.sh` and `chmod +x reset.sh`, and ensure the start.sh script points to a valid Java 8 binary.
+You can then run `reset.sh` to create the world directory, and `start.sh` to start the server.
+If you need to hard-reset the map, stop the server and run `reset.sh`.

 ## About
 My friends and I originally made this map on an Aternos server in 2020.
-We moved to a real server and continued to add things to it until around 2021.
+Later, I moved it to a spare server I had and we continued to add things to it until around 2021.
+I have it here on GitHub, after I downgraded to version `1.16.5` and installed ViaVersion so you can play on any version!

 ## Thanks